-The Rangers and volunteers do a great job in monitoring and supervising the breeding activity.
+The Mon Repos rangers and Mon Repos volunteers do a great job in monitoring and supervising the breeding activity.
 And it is reflected in increasing numbers of breeding females returning to Mon Repos year after year.

-So if you see a turtle nesting on a beach, maximise their nesting and hatching survival and stay well way from them.
+So if you see a turtle nesting on a beach, maximise their nesting and hatching survival and stay well away from them.

-Approach only from behind, leave all lights off, and do not disturb their behaviour.
+Approach only from behind, leave all the lights off, and do not disturb their behaviour.